NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/MetersApi.md

 <a id="setactivationmeterstatus"></a>
 # **SetActivationMeterStatus**
-> SetActivationMeterStatusResponse SetActivationMeterStatus (int activationId, string serialNumber, SetActivationMeterStatusRequest _params = null)
+> SetActivationMeterStatusResponse SetActivationMeterStatus (int activationId, string serialNumber, SetActivationMeterStatusRequest? _params = null)

 Enable or Disable the meters.